charlesmallah/professional-projects/README.md

 ### Augmented Reality Foundation Simulation

 I led a research and development project to improve the rendering techniques used for simulating makeup.
 Foundation is difficult to simulate since it is semi-transparent, with various properties.
 In particular mixing colours correctly is difficult to simulate realistically.
 I built a new algorithm that runs in real time on the GPU and can mix an infinite number of colours together using an estimate of the optical properties (made from the colour) and the assumption that the materials are transparent.
+This work was built with Python prototypes, and c++ for real time implementation (using OpenGL graphics).

 ![Alabaster foundation simulation](image/hol_foundation1.png)
 ![Espresso foundation simulation](image/hol_foundation2.png)